 - Defective products

-What Should I Do After I’ve Been Burned?
+What Should I Do After I’ve Been Burned in Georgia?

 First-degree burns can be treated at home, though a visit to a doctor may still be warranted if the burn is to a sensitive area such as the hands, feet, face, or head.
 After a second- or third-degree burn, call 911 right away.
 Do not run second-degree or third-degree burns under cool water, as doing so may cause additional harm.
 If possible, elevate the burned part of your body above your heart.

-Who Can Be Held Liable for My Burn Injury?
+Who Can Be Held Liable for My Burn Injury in GA?

 Determining liability for burn injuries will depend on how the injury occurred.
 If the burn is the result of a workplace accident, you may be eligible to receive workers’ compensation benefits including paid medical care without having to prove fault.
 If you were burned as a result of a car accident, you may be able to hold the other driver liable for your burn injuries, if the other driver caused the accident.
 If your landlord failed to follow fire safety rules and you were injured in a fire, the landlord could be responsible for what happened to you.
 The best way to determine who may be held liable for your injuries is to have a knowledgeable burn injury attorney review the accident right away.

-What Compensation Can I Receive After Suffering a Burn injury?
+What Compensation Can I Receive After Suffering a Burn injury in Georgia?

 There are different kinds of compensation you may pursue after a burn injury, depending on the extent of your injuries and who is liable.
 You may seek